kdeldycke/awesome-billing/readme.md

 ### Tools

+Software to build visualizations, dashboards, SQL queries and drill down into data.

 - [Practical Business Python](https://pbpython.com) - A blog collecting and spreading ideas on how to use Python more effectively in the business setting.
 - [`redash`](https://github.com/getredash/redash) - Connect and query your data sources, build dashboards to visualize data and share them with your company.
 - [Metabase](https://github.com/metabase/metabase) - Metabase is an open source solution to explore and visualize data and supports lots of databases.
 - [Apache Superset](https://github.com/apache/incubator-superset) - Enterprise-ready business intelligence web application.
 - [Meltano](https://gitlab.com/meltano/meltano) - Open source convention-over-configuration product for the whole data lifecycle, all the way from loading data to analyzing it.
 - [`insights`](https://github.com/mariusandra/insights) - Insights is a tool to visually explore a PostgreSQL database, with an emphasis on generating graphs that show business performance over time.
+- [`falcon`](https://github.com/plotly/falcon) - Free, open-source SQL client for Windows and Mac with builtin graphs.

 ## Competitive Analysis